 Contact the Court

-According to the Experian credit bureau, once a bankruptcy is filed, it will quickly show up on the filer's credit report.
+Once a bankruptcy is filed, it will quickly show up on the filer's credit report.
+This is true of all bankruptcy types.
 Anyone who has access to credit reports, such as yourself or potential creditors, can see this information.
 After the bankruptcy has been discharged, the credit report will reflect that fact.